Top Tourist Attractions and Things to do in Paris (France)

 Head to the Ile de la cité and the Shakespeare and Company

-The Ile de la cité is a tiny island on the Seine, not far away from the Notre Dame.
+The Ile de la cité is a tiny island and top Paris tourist attractions on the Seine, not far away from the Notre Dame.
 For Parisians, it’s not a big deal if they bump into a celebrity downtown, but as a visitor, allow yourself to be enthusiastic about the stars of this city.
 They say that the Ile de la cité is their home, so casually walking around in these streets might be a surprising and exciting adventure.

 Nightlife along the Seine and the high-end art spaces

-Even if the most sophisticated art spaces and museums are not among Paris’ top attractions, the area of the Palais the Tokyo and the Grand Palais and the Petit Palais is a significant bit of the city; especially when it comes to wandering around and thinking about the things to do in Paris at night.
+Even if the most sophisticated art spaces and museums are not the only top Paris attractions, the area of the Palais the Tokyo and the Grand Palais and the Petit Palais is a significant bit of the city; especially when it comes to wandering around and thinking about the things to do in Paris at night.
 The Champs-Élysées is quite close, so these streets radiate class and the high life even during the day – imagine the nightlife!

 However, the most exciting clubs may not be on the boulevard, but closer to the Seine!
 As you cross the bridges downtown, you will see the crazy parties all along the banks of the river – if you are looking for an unforgettable night, discovering these venues is among the top things to do in Paris!
-One of the most famous floating sensation is the Batofar; another must-go place you’ll surely hear about, the Showcase is also close to the bank area.
-If you are more into pubs than discos, La Bellevilloise is your place: with the beautiful trees and Art Deco style, it’s a favourite for many electro and soft music folks.
+One of the most famous floating sensation is the Batofar; another must see in Paris you’ll surely hear about, the Showcase is also close to the bank area.
+If you are more into pubs than discos, La Bellevilloise is your places to go in Paris: with the beautiful trees and Art Deco style, it’s a favorite for many electro and soft music folks.